 We continue the series this week on differences in the female brain that give it an edge over the male brain in particular functions.
 Last time I talked about intuition and the neural networking of white matter that allows for a greater reach across different areas of the brain and more sources of information.

-This week’s strength is empathy.
+This post is about empathy.
 Empathy is the ability to recognize and share in other peoples’ experiences.
 It is the ability to “put yourself in someone else’s shoes.”
 Research (and most peoples’ experience) consistently concludes that women have an easier and more natural ability to empathize with others.

 While this series is mainly focused on the science involved in brain function, I’d like to point out that Pope John Paul II recognized this difference between genders.
 Instead of the word empathy, JPII used the term tenderness.
 In Love and Responsibility, he defined tenderness as “the ability to feel with and for the whole person, to feel even the most deeply hidden spiritual tremors,” which seems to be very similar to the concept of empathy.
 He then went on to say about a woman; “her emotional life is generally richer than a man’s, and so her need for tenderness is greater.”

 One of the most recent types of brain cells to be discovered is called the “mirror neuron.”
 It is a very interesting cell involved with the ability to empathize.
 It translates observed experience into personalized and felt experience.
 One study revealed how these cells are activated for a person while watching sad or scary movies and are correlated with an increased report of a feeling of sadness or fear.
 As it turns out, the female brain has significantly more gray matter in the brain regions associated with mirror neurons compared to the male brain.
 Remember from last week that gray matter means a higher concentration of actual brain cell bodies, as opposed to white matter that has a greater concentration of the communication parts of cells.
 In general, females also have a larger Prefrontal Cortex, which is the area associated with empathy.